andreleite/okta-for-static-site/README.md

 ### Redirect to correct page after login

-If a not logged user access a page in your site and is redirect to okta, after login he or she sees the correct page and not the homepage.
+If a not logged user accesses a page on your site and is redirected to okta, after login, he or she sees the correct page and not the homepage.

 This resource uses a cookie named `redirect`.
 The cookie is deleted after login.